vippsas/vipps-developers/settlements/README.md

 ### SFTP

-**Important:** The SFTP service is deprecated and will be discontinued from March 1, 2024 as announced in the
+**Important:** The SFTP service is deprecated and will be discontinued from March 1, 2024.
+This was announced in the
 [Technical Newsletter for Developers 2023-10](https://developer.vippsmobilepay.com/docs/newsletters/2023-10-newsletter/#deprecation-of-the-sftp-service).

 Please use the